sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/v1.1/mi1-1_restore_process.md

     - Yes, [re-create the VM with existing data disk](##re-create-the-vm-with-existing-data-disk)
     - No, [re-create the VM with a new data disk from disk snapshot](##re-create-the-vm-with-new-data-disk-from-disk-snapshot)

 - Yes, follow [operation guides](../operations.md) to troubleshoot services condition.
-If unable to recover running services on the VM, fallback to the recovery plan above.
+If unable to recover running services on the VM, fallback to [restore snapshot on a live VM](#restore-snaphost-on-a-live-vm).

 ### Re-create the VM with existing data disk